nora75/markdowntable/README.md

 + ToTable

-    You can use this command with no args to convert plain text to table.
+    Convert plain text to markdown table.
-    This command recognize which symbol to convert to separator(|) by g:symbolPriority.
+    Recognize which symbol to convert to separator(|) by g:symbolPriority.
-    You can type {symbols} as list to which symbol is separator manually.
+    You can type {symbols} as list to select which symbol is separator manually.
     If you use this command with bang(!),the command recognize first line as table header and add alignment line.
-    This command adjust indents automatically.and delete empty lines.
+    Adjust indents automatically.and delete empty lines.

     How to use: